De-Identifiying Health Information

 RFP Clinic Procedures

-Before you can use a client document for an element in your Portfolio, you are responsible for de-identifying the document.
-Please clear any Protected Health Information (PHI) from your document, and submit it for approval from your clinic instructor before scanning it into your ePortfolio.
+Before you can use a clinic documents as assignments, you are responsible for de-identifying the document.
+Please clear any private health information from your document, and submit it for approval from your clinic instructor before scanning it into your ePortfolio.
 You are responsible for following the federal laws regarding protection of private health information.
-Failure to do so can lead to University of Minnesota sanctions and U.S. Federal Government penalties.
+Failure to do so can lead to University of Minnesota sanctions.

 Use the checklist as your guide for de-identifying the document.
 Use white-out to clear all of the information on the checklist from your report.
 Remember to clear the name of the facility where your client received services.